psychobolt/react-pie-menu/DEVELOPMENT.md

 yarn workspace <workspace-name> add <package-name>@* [--dev] # Add/link a package to a specific local package.
 See section: Including local packages
 ```

+> Note: All packages are installed using the [PnP strategy](https://yarnpkg.com/features/pnp) by default.
+To see advantages, visit the [official Yarn docs](https://yarnpkg.com/features/pnp#the-node_modules-problem).
+Some tools however, such as Flow, are not compatible with the PnP resolution strategy.
+In order to circumvent you can opt out by installing non PnP configurations as a seperate Yarn project.
+For example, see [Static Types](#static-types).

 ## Local packages and comannds

 This boilerplate supports [Monorepo](https://danluu.com/monorepo/) configurations out of the box and will watch, build, serve any local packages.
 Each package should have ```src/index.js``` entry file.
 Refer to Yarn's [CLI docs](https://yarnpkg.com/cli/) for more information on running workspace commands.